Music that reduces your anxiety doesn’t need to be soft or calm.

-Recently I was on a phone call that left me with some residual anxiety – I could feel the tightness in my chest, and how my breath was pretty shallow.
+Recently, I was on a phone call that left me with some residual anxiety – I could feel the tightness in my chest and my breath became shallow.

 I was driving at the time, so I put on the radio, and while station-surfing, landed on Sia’s “Cheap Thrills”.

 Is this my usual go-to music while driving?
 Not especially.

 But somehow in that moment it really worked for me, and I cranked it up and even raised the bass.